If You Liked This Post, Please Subscribe For Weekly Updates 🙂

 Have more rest days- Before I had hip pain I was able to exercise five to six days a week but now on a good week, I am lucky if I can do three and that is okay!
 Have more rest days and stop trying to do live your old life because you won’t be able to and still have less pain.
 Find a schedule that works for you and take more rest days if you have to because it’s not laziness to workout less but self-care!

-I could use my pain as an excuse to feel sorry for myself and stop exercising but as long as I am able I don’t think that would be the best choice for me.
+I could use my pain as an excuse to feel sorry for myself and stop exercising but as long as I am able, I don’t think that would be the best choice for me.
 Working out has helped me build strength so my life is a little bit easier now and while I am recovering and if I stopped everything before I needed to my life would be harder because I would be weaker and struggling just to support my own body weight.
-I can always use modifications or swap something out if I need becuase I am only hurting myself to quit before I have to but if it become too much I would stop.
-Some days pain can be significant and I don’t work out but not every is like that so I am still able to do it which I don’t think I will have to stop since surgery is next week.
+I can always use modifications or swap something out if I need because I am only hurting myself to quit before I have to but if it became too much I would stop.
+Some days pain can be significant, and I don’t work out but not everyone is like that so I am still able to do it which I don’t think I will have to stop since surgery is next week.
 Working out is not the same when you have hip pain or any type of chronic pain at all because you can’t just suck it up without making it worse like a lot of people think you can.
-Listen to your body, modify as needed or don’t exercise at all because not exercising is not laziness but selfcare!
+Listen to your body, modify as needed or don’t exercise at all because not exercising is not laziness but self-care!
 I will be eager to get back to exercise without pain but until then I am accepting what I have and doing what I can because as long as I am doing my best then that is enough.
-Do you have hip pain and do you exercise?
-What are some ways you may exercise easier while living with pain?
+Do you have hip pain, and do you exercise?
+What are some ways you make exercise easier while living with pain?